DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/50 Configure Item Labels.md

-You can configure labels for individual items in the [label](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/) object.
+You can configure individual labels in the [label](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/) object.
 This object's section lists all available properties.

 The following properties apply to all labels in the Form: